Wheatley, Oxfordshire: Churches

-The Church of England parish church of St Mary the Virgin was built in the 18th century.
-Samuel Wilberforce, Bishop of Oxford, disliked the building and had it rebuilt in 1855-1857 to designs by the Oxford Diocesan architect, GE Street.
+The parish church of Wheatley is St Mary the Virgin and was built during the 18th century.
+Samuel Wilberforce, Bishop of Oxford, disliked it and had it rebuilt in the 1850s by the Oxford Diocesan architect, GE Street.
 Its tower has a ring of six bells, four of which were cast in 1794 for the 18th-century church.
 There is also a Russian bell from Troitsa, thought to have been claimed as a spoil of war and given to the church early in the 20th century.

 The Congregational church was built in 1842–43 on the site of the former tannery.
 It is now a United Reformed Church.

 Wheatley's Roman Catholic church is Our Lady of Lourdes in Crown Road.
 It is part of the parish of Corpus Christi, Headington.

 Wheatley Community Church is an evangelical church that formed in 2015.
 It meets weekly in the primary school.

 There was an independent church in the old Granary building at 30 Church Road.

 All the churches in Wheatley are now in a Local Ecumenical Partnership which also includes the parish church of Saint Bartholomew in Holton.